-It is the responsibility of the self-employed person or the employer to ensure that activities do not expose risks to health and safety.
-This risk assessment should take into account risks to patients and the public, the osteopath, staff, and any others who come into contact with the practice.
+It is the responsibility of the self-employed person or the employer to ensure that activities do not expose risks to health and safety.1 This risk assessment should take into account risks to patients and the public, the osteopath, staff, and any others who come into contact with the practice.
 The osteopath should then consider ways to mitigate these risks.

 Specifically, the risk assessment should be informed by current public health guidance, as well as other infection control procedures.
-The risk assessment should be kept up-to-date as guidance changes.
-It should also ensure that appropriate professional indemnity and public liability insurance is in place.
+The risk assessment should be regularly reviewed and updated as guidance changes.2 It should also ensure that appropriate professional indemnity and public liability insurance is in place.3